Gresham Professor of Astronomy

 The Professor of Astronomy at Gresham College, London, gives free educational lectures to the general public.
-The college was founded for this purpose in 1597, when it appointed seven professors; this has since increased to ten and in addition the college now has visiting professors.
+The college was founded for this purpose in 1597, when it appointed seven professors.
+Astronomy is one of the original subjects as set out by the will of Thomas Gresham in 1575.

-The Professor of Astronomy is always appointed by the City of London Corporation.
+The Professor of Astronomy is appointed in partnership with the City of London Corporation.

 List of Gresham Professors of Astronomy

 Note, years given as, say, 1596/97 refer to Old Style and New Style dates.